SK53/indicia-docs/developing/reporting/report-file-format.rst

   Described in the section :ref:`declaring-column-sql-label` below.
 * **in_count**
   Described in the section :ref:`declaring-column-sql-label` below.
+* **on_demand** can be set to true to mark a column which does not need to be included in the results set, but can be used in the report filter on demand.
+A good example of the use of this is when a report grid and a report map are on the same page and synchronised.
+The report grid allows column based filtering, but the report used to populate the map must be as efficient as possible and therefore should only return the geometry related data.
+The filterable grid columns can be included in the map report so that the map report can have the exact same filter applied when the grid is filtered without impacting on the performance of the map load.
+* **internal_sql**

 * **feature_style** can be used when there is a mappable column on the report, to define a column which provides the value for one of the map styling parameters supported in OpenLayers.
 Supported options include **strokeColor**